-Blockchain as a peer-to-peer network capable of functioning without the need for a centralized entity.
+Blockchain is a peer-to-peer network capable of functioning without the need for a centralized entity.
 The decentralized approach brings a lot of features on the board, including transparency, immutability, security, and so on.
-With Ethereum blockchain, automation is also a possibility, thanks to the inclusion of smart contracts.
+With the Ethereum blockchain, automation is also a possibility, thanks to the inclusion of smart contracts.

 RPA and Blockchain Applications